 Upon completing a course in the calculus sequence (Math 131-Math 132-Math 233) with a grade of C+ or better, the student may apply to receive credit for the preceding courses in the calculus sequence by following the mathematics and statistics department's back credit policy.

-The College Writing and Humanities and Social Sciences requirements are those required of all students in the School of Engineering & Applied Science.
+The College Writing Program, humanities and social sciences requirements are those required of all students in the McKelvey School of Engineering.

 Computer Engineering Core Requirements: